17aclemons/NcaaWebscraperSUUSportsAnalytics/README.md

 Hit enter

-If you screen starts to look similar to this, it means that the program is activilty scraping the Ncaa's website and pulling the data.
+If you screen starts to look similar to this, it means that the program is actively scraping the Ncaa's website and pulling the data.
 Look at the HTTP requests, (the circled numbers in the image below).
 You want it to contain numbers in the 200's and 300's.
-The 200's mean it succesfull reconnected to the webpage and the 300's are redirects, meaning the information wasn't at that specific page, but its getting sent to the correct one now.
+The 200's mean it succesfull connected to the webpage and the 300's are redirects, meaning the information wasn't at that specific page, but its getting sent to the correct one now.
 This program takes a while to run.
-We are scraping thousands of webpages automatically and have to delay the process slightly or risk getting our IP address temporarily banned from the website.
+We are scraping thousands of webpages automatically and have to delay the process slightly or risk getting our IP address temporarily suspended from the website.
 It takes roughly seven minutes to scrape one season for a single sport, so this process can take a while if you are trying to scrape twenty years of data for multiple sports.

 ![Image](https://github.com/17aclemons/NcaaWebscraperSUUSportsAnalytics/blob/main/images/work.PNG)